Ahead of merger vote, ELCS, WCS students tour campuses

 WESTPORT | They came, they saw, they ate bagels.

-ELCS middle-school students tumbled out of a bus on Thursday morning and were led to the WCS cafeteria, where they had a choice of an English muffins or bagel paired with cantaloupe and other breakfast items.
+ELCS middle-school students tumbled out of a bus on Thursday morning and were led to the WCS cafeteria, where they had a choice of English muffins or bagels paired with cantaloupe and other breakfast items.

 Alexa Markowicz, 11, said she “felt normal.”